maozhongshu1995/TransAdvAttForNIDS/README.md

    ```
    cd reproduce_experiments_results
    ```
 2. All scripts in the `reproduce_experiments_results` directory are named according to their corresponding subsection numbers.
 For example, `5_2_eval_NIDSs_performance.py` is used to reproduce the results of Section 5.2 in the paper.
-You can run the script with the following command:
+You can run the script with the following commands:
    ```
    python 5_2_eval_NIDSs_performance.py
    ```